JottErr/GridMath_Performance/README.md

 ## Results

-Adding a 9x9 grid to every cell of a 600x600 grid.
-The center of the 9x9 grid is located at the target cell.
-Duration is the mean of 30 repetitions.
+A 9x9 grid and a 600x600 grid are created.
+The method add_grid_to_pos is called once for every cell on the 600x600 cell grid, placing the 9x9 grid with its center located at the target cell.
+This procedure is repeated 30 times and the mean of the duration is displayed.

 ![Adding a 9x9 grid to every cell of a 600x600 grid.
 The center of the 9x9 grid is located at the target cell.
 Duration is the mean of 30 repetitions.](./results/images/results_add_grid_avg_dur.png)